 Some years ago I found I would get cramps from vitamin B12 injections in the evening, past the time I exercised.
 If I did 5 minutes of exercise on my Gazelle after a B12 injection, then I had no cramping in my legs during the night.

-Later I discovered that as long as I had a magnesium tablet before or shortly after an evening vitamin B12 injection, I did not get cramps from vitamin B12.
+Later I discovered that as long as I had a magnesium tablet before or shortly after an evening vitamin B12 injection, I did not get cramps.

+YIKES!
 Excruciating cramps from B12

 I hated to think it was possible to take too much B12, still, I cut way back.

-With that I looked into what people use to get rid of heavy metals in the body.
+So, I looked into what people use to get rid of heavy metals in the body.
 Turns out it’s cilantro.